-The Biomarkers and Diagnostic Tests community is lead by co-leaders Martin Pomper and Elizabeth Selvin.
+The Biomarkers and Diagnostic Tests community is led by Martin Pomper and Elizabeth Selvin.

 Diagnostic imaging has become the cornerstone of patient evaluation and therapy for many medical conditions.
 While the opportunities for research in imaging are limitless, most of our research activities can be categorized into the broad areas of imaging in the assessment of pharmacological and therapeutic modifiers of disease; assessment of new imaging technologies and methods; and image guided therapy.
 Advances in imaging technology benefit society as a whole and as such this community strives to build and sustain collaborative working relationships with many JHU departments, centers, cores and institutes.

 Likewise, the study of biomarkers has evolved rapidly in the progress of personalized medicine.
 The identification and validation of biomarkers in disease diagnosis, treatment, prognosis, and prevention play an essential role in the genome era.